Former ‘Teen Mom OG’ Farrah Abraham Apparently Gave Sophia The Boots On Instagram

 “So did you pay your lawsuits yet?” quipped another, adding a hashtag that said, “Franken Fraud Farrah.”

 “Too bad she can’t pay her rent,” remarked yet another follower, who seemed snarky when adding a bunch of emoji.
 One was of a dark-haired female putting her arms up as if to ask, “What can I do?”
-Another showed a happy face dripping with sweat and yet another indicated a person who was thinking about the subject at hand.
+Another showed a happy face dripping with sweat, and yet another indicated a person who was thinking about the subject at hand.

 Other comments on the Instagram upload were directed at the way in which Farrah has been parenting her child.